w3f/w3f-education/docs/Rust/setup/installation.md

 ```

-This course will use version 1.68, but again, similar versions will work just as well.
+This course will use version 1.68, but similar versions will work just as well.

 You can update your toolchains at any time by running `rustup update`, and you can even update rustup itself by running `rustup self update`.